nasa/oceandata-notebooks/book/notebooks/hackweek/dask_gridding.md

 mean = s / n
 ```

-All we were able to implement was serial computation, but we have multiple processors availble.
-When we visualize the task graph for the computation, it's apparent that running the calculation serially might not have been the most performant strategy.
+All we can implement in a for-loop is serial computation, but we have multiple processors available!

+To help visualize the "chunk-apply-combine" framework, we can make a task graph for the "distributed" approach to calculating the mean of a very large array.

 +++